bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

     In the find_components method, added check to make sure vertex is NOT in list of visited vertices, only want to search through ones we have seen.

+    In the graph_rec method, the list has to be passed through to the recursive function calls so they all add to the same list which is a collection of all the combined vertices